keslaki/Drift/README.md

 ## Results

 The scripts output preparation and training times, as well as accuracy and loss metrics.
-To visualize results, you can extend the code to plot the `histories` data using `matplotlib`.
+To visualize results (run plot.py), you can extend the code to plot the `histories` data using `matplotlib`.
 Example metrics include:
 - Training and validation accuracy/loss per epoch.
 - Total time for data loading, feature extraction, and model training.